GuruMLAI/MyML/README.md

 # MyML
-This is a repository of the packages that I use for building Machine Learning models It is still under development.
+This is a repository of the packages that I use for building Machine Learning models It is still under development and is being built using the classic Titanic Data set as a model.

- Completed components
+ **Completed components**
- Data Load
+ Data Load,
- Interaction Define
+ Interaction Define,
- Cross-validation
+ Cross-validation,
+ Variable Encoder

+ **Currently Under Development**
  Feature Selection

- Planned components
- Variable Encoder
+ **Planned components**
  Model stacking